Langlands correspondence for isocrystals and the existence of crystalline companions for curves

 where $d_Y:=\dim(\st{Y})$, and we used the Poincar\'{e} duality \ref{poincaredualrela} for the second isomorphism.
-The trace map $\mr{Tr}_{\st{Y}}$ is an element on the right hand side of the equality.
-Sending this to the left side, we get the desired homomorphism $\mr{fTr}_f$.
+The trace map $\mr{Tr}_{\st{Y}}$ is an element on the right hand side of the isomorphisms.
+We define $\mr{fTr}_f$ to be the homomorphism defined by sending this $\mr{Tr}_{\st{Y}}$ to the left hand side of the isomorphisms.
 This homomorphism induces a homomorphism